delale/covid19_tweet_sentiment/README.md

 *Data Analysis & Processing*:
 1. Clean the dataset and filter for the three countries
 2. Sentiment analysis (there is no need for modifications for non-English countries as most tweets are in English):
-    - Tokenization (segregation into words)
     - Cleaning (removing the special characters)
     - Removing Stop words (preposition, auxiliary verbs, etc.)
+    - Tokenization (segregation into words)
-    - Classification of words (+1: positive, -1 negative, 0: neutral)
+    - Apply lexicon-based classification of words (+1: positive, -1 negative, 0: neutral)
-    - Apply supervised algorithm for classification (train model with word or lexicons, and test on the analysis statement)
     - Calculate sentiment of statement (look at polarity)
 3.  - Timeseries analysis of daily COVID-19 cases ⇒ moving average used as predictor in the model
 4. Inferential modelling of mitigation measure based on sentiment and pandemic course